 Give your vendors a tip

 Your vendor squad put a lot of hard work, time and dedication into making your big day amazing.
 They provided the flowers, the food and everything in between, so don’t forget to give credit where credit is due.
-If you’re not sure who to verbally thank and who to give a little something extra to - you know, a tip - we’ve made this handy dandy guide to help you out.
+If you’re not sure who to verbally thank and who to give a little something extra to - you know, a tip - we’ve made this handy dandy wedding tipping guide to help you out.
 Pro tip: don’t want to spend the last few moments of your reception handing out cheques?
 Give the task to one of your trustworthy (AKA not totally inebriated) wedding party members.

 Say thank-you to your host(s)

 While you’ll probably spend a good chunk of your reception making the rounds and thanking all your guests for coming, there are a few people you’ll want to give some extra TLC.
 Who are they?
 Your hosts, of course.
 You wouldn’t leave a party without thanking the host, and the same rule applies to your wedding.
-Usually it’s your parents and new in-laws, so you should have no trouble tracking them down.
+Usually, it’s your parents and new in-laws, so you should have no trouble tracking them down.
 And, hey, if you hosted the whole event without any help, give yourself props - you deserve it.

 Round up your belongings

 You don’t want to forget any important items at your venue, so do a once over before stepping into your getaway car.
 Make sure your cellphone, wallet and necessities are all in your bag (you definitely don’t want those to go missing!).
-You should also have someone deal with your guest book, wedding gifts, leftover food and other bits and bobs that your want to keep.
+You should also have someone deal with your guest book, wedding gifts, leftover food and other bits and bobs that you want to keep.
 Your mom, dad or wedding party members are probably more than willing to help.